timklapdor/csulx/_strategies/Photographs-and-Images.md

 **Publish:**

-* Social publishing options include instagram and facebook amongst many other options, and both these services and others generally provide an option to generate an embed code for photos.
+* Social publishing options include Instagram and Facebook amongst many other options, and both these services and others generally provide an option to generate an embed code for photos.
-* Photos taken by the individual can also simply be stored on the local device such as phone, computer, ipad, for later usage.
+* Photos taken by the individual can also simply be stored on the local device such as phone, computer, iPad, for later usage.

 **External Sourcing:**